mailpile/python-passcrow/docs/FAQ.md

 [Oxford Languages](https://languages.oup.com/google-dictionary-en/).

 ## How does it work?
+Why?

-The [PROTOCOL.md](Protocol descriptions) starts with an explanation of:
+The [Protocol documentation](PROTOCOL.md) starts with an explanation of:

    * What Passcrow does
-   * Why we care
+   * Why we need Passcrow
    * How Passcrow looks to the user
    * What Passcrow does behind the scenes

 ... and then delves into nitty gritty technicalities which you may not be interested in.
-But those first chapters explain pretty well how things work and why, so reading them isn't a bad idea!
+But those first sections explain pretty well how things work and why, so [reading them](PROTOCOL.md) isn't a bad idea!

 ## Where is the code?